WARTIME ADVISORY | LEVEL 4 | CYBER CONFLICT

 DRONE AND ROBOTICS HACKING RESEARCH

-Originally launched within the DefCon R00tz program and later expanded into a full-scale hacking village, DroneWarz brought together security researchers, engineers, students, and industry leaders to explore a rapidly emerging problem space: how drones can be hacked, manipulated, defended, and ultimately secured in real-world environments.
+Originally launched within the DefCon R00tz program and later expanded into a full-scale hacking village at DEFCON, DroneWarz brought together security researchers, engineers, students, and industry leaders to explore a rapidly emerging problem space: how drones can be hacked, manipulated, defended, and ultimately secured in real-world environments.

 The program introduced a unique approach to cybersecurity training and research by combining: